RoelandSalij/SEO_Sitemaps/README.md

 - Configure the robots txt microflow, e.g. `GetRobotsTXT`
 - Configure the sitemap xml microflow, e.g. `GetSiteMapXML`

+Both `GetRobotsTXT` and `GetSiteMapXML` microflows should either return a `String` type or a `System.HttpResponse` entity object.
+Using the HttpResponse object gives you more freedom, e.g. adding additional HTTP Headers to the response.

 ### Canonical Domain
 To make sure you’re not having content indexed for different domains where the content is actually the same you can configure the `CanonicalDomain` constant.